moonem/Win-Loss-Prediction-on-Major-League-Soccer/Segment_3/Readme.md

-# This Readme file is to highlight the project team contribution as per the rubric for Segment-2.
+# This Readme file is to highlight the project team contribution as per the rubric for Segment-3.

+**Segment 3 is a continuation of other two Segments' work presented before.**

   ## Presentation

 [google slides](https://docs.google.com/presentation/d/1b0U9tTp1LIhrh8zkYAMvX0BZqA8qRPFrOiRTJiwtGKI/edit?usp=sharing)